Frequently Asked Questions

 Q: What programs are available?

-The Postgraduate Medical Education department at Harvard Medical School offers in-person and online continuing medical education courses, certificate and custom programs in clinical research, quality and patient safety, and leadership and management, as well as courses in specific therapeutic areas.
-We currently offer two master’s degrees: a Master of Medical Sciences in Clinical Investigation (MMSCI) and a Master of Healthcare Quality and Safety (MHQS.
+Harvard Medical School's Postgraduate Medical Education offers in-person and online continuing medical education courses, certificates and custom programs in clinical research, quality, patient safety, leadership and management, as well as courses in specific therapeutic areas.
+We currently offer three master’s degrees: a Master of Medical Science in Clinical Investigation (MMSCI), a Master of Healthcare Quality and Safety (MHQS) and a Master in Clinical Service Operations (MCSO).

 Q: Can I apply credits from my program to a degree program if I successfully complete requirements?

-Because the certificate programs are not accredited, Harvard does not provide academic credits for those programs; however, we can provide documentation that states the approximate amount of hours required to complete for students who successfully complete program requirements.
+Since PGME Certificate Programs are not accredited, Harvard University does not provide academic credits for those programs; However, upon successful course completion, we can provide documentation that states the approximate amount of hours required to complete program requirements.
+Students completing Master's degree coursework receive a full academic transcript.

 Q: Do I have to live in the United States to apply for a program?

 No, you do not have to be a resident or citizen of the United States.
-Citizens from across the globe are encouraged to apply.
+All students are encouraged to apply.

-Our consensus is that education is enhanced by the diversity of the student body.
-Harvard Medical School is committed to enrolling a diverse body of talented participants who reflect the diversity of the patients they serve.
-Our students come from a variety of institutions, ethnic backgrounds, and economic experiences.
+Education at Harvard Medical School is enhanced by the diversity of the student body.
+HMS is committed to enrolling participants who reflect the diversity of the patients they serve.
+Our students come from a variety of institutions, ethnic and economic backgrounds.

-Past participants have come from around the world, including the UK, Europe, Asia, South America, and the Middle East.
+Past participants have originated from all around the world, including the UK, Europe, Asia, South America and the Middle East.

 Q: How long are the programs?

 The duration of our programs vary.
-Our certificate and custom programs can run from a few days to six months to 12 months.
-Our summer school in clinical investigation program runs for one week, and our master’s degree programs are one and two year residential programs.
+Our certificate and custom programs may run from a few days to 12 months.
+The HMS PGME Master’s degree programs are one and two year residential programs.
+The Healthcare Quality and Safety program is also offered with a two year part time option.

 Admissions & Application RequirementsDegree Requirements | Language Proficiency | Applications | Visas